deskavaenkelt/cm_gy_vt_21/webbserver_programmering_1/fullTs/backend/README.md

 	return env !== "development";
 };

-// Build the morgan middleware const morganMiddleware = morgan(
+// Build the morgan middlewares const morganMiddleware = morgan(
 // Define message format string (this is the default one).
 // The message format is made from tokens, and each token is